rinaldyalfariszi/ra01-mbbiotek-website/README.md

 Friday, 30 January 2026
 - Renamed the GitHub repository to `ra01-mbbiotek-website` to maintain best practice of GitHub repository naming convention and avoid potential issues
+- Working on creating algorithm structure for the router system
+- Learning how AJAX works

 </details>